Getting Started As a System Designer

 Goals:

-- Learn the basics of managing a custom Rule System on Tabletop Mirror
+- Learn the basics of managing a custom Rule System on Hedron

 - Help you better help yourself with related guides and tutorials